 Getting to Ranong

-There are 2 daily flights at the moment operated by Nok Air leaving from Bangkok’s Don Mueang Airport.
+There are 2 daily flights at the moment operated by Nok Air leaving from Bangkok’s Don Mueang Airport to Ranong.
 The flight takes approximately 1.5 hour.
 Once you arrived at the airport, there are usually taxis waiting to take you to the city or directly to the pier.
+Flight deals for this route can be found here:

 It is also possible to fly from Bangkok to Chumphon (122 km from Ranong) or Surat Thani (around 220 km from Ranong) and then take a bus or mini-van to Ranong, but it is quite unpractical.